antarcticrainforest/seabreeze_param/_portfolio/03_python.md

 x1       | 9.0
 ```

-The class tries to open the file filename, read it and create a class instance
+The class tries to open the file ```filename```, read it and create a class instance
 for every key entry

 **Note**: Every key is an instance of Conf but Conf itself is of type dict
-          therefore the intances can be accesses both ways
+          therefore the instance can be accesses both ways
 {: .notice--info}
 Example:
 ```python